Best Desk Lamp

 Leading the pack for this metric are the TaoTronics TT-DL038 and TaoTronics TT-DL213.
 These models both have light-up touch controls for the brightness and color settings, and we love that they remember the setting when it is turned off and back on again.
 The TT-DL038 has a 60-minute timer and a 5V/1A USB port.
 Best of all, this model offers wireless charging for any device that is Qi-charging capable.

 Another TaoTronics product with a ton of awesome features is the TT-DL16.
 With a 5V/2A USB port, you can rest assured that your devices will charge rapidly while plugged into this model.
 Just like the TT-DL038, this desk lamp has a memory function that will restore the light to the settings upon power up — it also has a "favorites" feature where you can set it to your exact preferred color and brightness with the touch of one button.

 For those looking for a slightly simpler version that still offers a few extras, we recommend the Lampat LED.
 This model has light-up buttons that make it easy to determine which mode you are in.
 The Lampat also features a 5V/1A USB port and the capability to set a 60-minute timer.

 We hope that you enjoyed reading our comprehensive desk lamp review.
-You now have the knowledge to purchase the perfect model for you and your needs, whether you are looking for maximum brightness, the most bells & whistles, or the best budget option.
+You now can purchase the perfect model for you and your needs, whether you are looking for maximum brightness, the most bells and whistles, or the best budget option.
 It is our goal at GearLab to offer our readers the utmost degree of professional advice, so come on back and visit us anytime you're faced with a daunting purchasing decision.

 — Ross Patton and Austin Palmer